kyh/2up/README.md

 Before we start, make sure you have [Node.js](https://nodejs.org/en/download/), [Elixir](https://elixir-lang.org/install.html), and [Postgres](https://www.postgresql.org/download/) installed on your machine

-Once installed, copy and paste the `.env.example` to `.env` and update your enviroment keys
+Once installed, copy and paste the `.env.example` to `.env` and update your environment keys

 Then run: